 Each puppy must go through one 8-week obedience course when they are between the ages of 8 weeks-6 months (if you are unable to attend the one conducted by Guide Dogs of the Desert, a certificate of completion of a course is required)

 - Proper relieving habits (housetraining) and get the puppy accustomed to relieving on leash.
 Please keep relieving confined as much as possible to a specific area, and do not allow relieving during walks – provide a time to relieve prior to any walks or outings.

 - Proper house manners.
 The puppy should learn how to conduct itself appropriately in the home.
 He/she should be comfortable left alone and confined for short periods of time, trusted not to steal food or chew inappropriate objects, and stay off all furniture and counters.

 Appropriate behavior when encountering with new things or distractions.
 This involves getting the puppy accustomed to as many new situations as are relevant and age appropriate such as, the bank, grocery store, shopping malls, doctor offices, stairs, elevators etc.

 Puppy Living Arrangements

 The puppy must be raised as an inside dog spending time with family members and guests.
 Puppies must sleep beside the bed of the primary puppy raiser in a crate or on tie-down.
 Sleeping in the garage or on the patio is not acceptable.
-You will need to establish a relieving area such as a fenced yard or leash relieving.
+You will need to establish a relieving area at your home for leash relieving.